 Effect of Bio control agents against Fusarium wilt under in-vivo (Pot culture conditions)

 The selected antagonists (T. harzianum, Bacillus subtilis and Pseudomonas fluorescens were tested for their ability to reduce the incidence and increase yield parameters of tomato under pot culture conditions.
 Potting mixture was prepared and autoclaved one hour for two consecutive days then filled in pots.
 Tomato seeds were sown in the autoclaved potting mixture.
 After 25 days, the seedlings were transplanted in pots at the rate of one seedling per pot.
 Then, inoculums of the pathogen and antagonists were incorporated into the pots.
-The observation on the percent disease incidence was recorded at the time of harvest.
+The percent of disease incidence was recorded at the time of harvest.
 Each treatment was conducted triplicate in completely randomized design (CRD).

 Percent disease incidence (%) = No. of infected plants /total no of plant assessed x 100